Use a Secondary Cut And Paste Function to Avoid Overwriting Clipboard Contents on Mac

 It’s also important to remember the difference between cut and paste and copy and paste, cut removes the item from it’s source to then be pasted elsewhere, whereas copy makes a duplicate of it within the clipboard buffer.

 These two control key shortcuts work in the Finder for elements, but not files, folders, or file system items.
-For files and folders, now that cut and paste came to OS X Lion and continues in new versions of OS X, you can use Cut & Paste on a filesystem level, providing for a Windows-style system of moving items around the Finder.
+For files and folders, now that cut and paste came to Mac OS X and continues in new versions of the Mac operating system, so you can use Cut & Paste on a filesystem level, providing for a Windows-style system of moving items around the Finder.